 Fluoride is a mineral that is often added to tap water because it has long been shown to help strengthen the teeth against both decay and cavities.
 However, due to the growth in popularity of non-fluoridated bottled water, many people aren’t getting enough day to day to keep their teeth fully protected.
 This is why we include a topical fluoride treatment as part of every regular checkup.
 Just by applying a concentrated fluoride solution to the teeth for a few minutes, we can give a patient extra cavity protection between appointments.

 Our team is ready to provide you with certain oral homecare products that you just won’t find on store shelves.
 Prevident® is a prescription strength toothpaste used to help those who have chronic decay, and PerioGard® is a small, medicine-filled mouthpiece used to eliminate gum disease.
 Should you need either one of these products, we will recommend them during your regular checkup.
-We’re also happy to give you any recommendations as to which types of products (toothbrushes, toothpastes, etc.) your family should be using at home!
+We’re also happy to give you any recommendations as to which types of products (toothbrushes, toothpaste, etc.) your family should be using at home!

 If you have a little smile at home, the team at Lakeshore Dental is ready to do it’s part to make sure they enjoy a lifetime of optimal oral health.
 We have the fun and relaxed environment kids love as well as a variety of treatments specially designed for their growing smiles.
 Many of our team members (including both of our doctors) are parents themselves, so we’ll know just how to make your child comfortable starting from their very first visit!

-Did you know that the most common dental problem in the United States is actually periodontal disease, better known as gum disease?
+Did you know that the most common dental problem in the United States is actually gum disease, better known as gum disease?
 This oral infection attacks the gums, roots of the teeth, and the bone that supports them.
 Early symptoms include red, tender, and bleeding gums, and it can eventually cause systematic tooth loss!
 Should you show any signs of this infection, Lakeshore Dental has the tools and the training to take care of it right away, whether using a deep cleaning, laser dentistry, or targeted antibiotics.